PeppeL-G/bagawork/docs/src/routes/(other)/implementation/editor/+page.md

 ## Introduction
 The npm package `@bagawork/editor` is a library implementing our :online-editor.
-A *project* in the Editor is a JS object that contains all information the Editor needs to know about the Bagawork app implemented in it.
+A *project* in the Editor is a JS object that contains all information the Editor needs to know about the BagaWork app implemented in it.

 * `@bagawork/editor/src/components/LoadEditor.svelte` is a Svelte component one can use to show our :online-editor
 * `@bagawork/editor/src/functions/compressor.js` exports two functions: